-Compensation for dependent personal services under some tax treaties is exempt from U.S. income tax only if both the employer and the employee are treaty country residents and the nonresident alien employee performs the services while temporarily living in the United States (usually for not more than 183 days).
-Other treaties provide for exemption from U.S. tax on compensation for dependent personal services if the employer is any foreign resident and the employee is a treaty country resident, and the nonresident alien employee performs the services while temporarily in the United States.
+Compensation for dependent personal services under some tax treaties is exempt from USA income tax only if both the employer and the employee are treaty country residents and the nonresident alien employee performs the services while temporarily living in the USA (usually for not more than 183 days).
+Other treaties provide for exemption from USA tax on compensation for dependent personal services if the employer is any foreign resident and the employee is a treaty country resident, and the nonresident alien employee performs the services while temporarily in the USA.
 See Claiming exemption from withholding, discussed earlier under Treaty Benefits.

 Compensation for teaching

 (Income Code 18).
-This category is given a separate income code number because most tax treaties provide at least partial exemption from withholding and from U.S. tax.
-Compensation for teaching means payments to a nonresident alien professor, teacher, or researcher by a U.S. university or other accredited educational institution for teaching or research work at the institution.
+This category is given a separate income code number because most tax treaties provide at least partial exemption from withholding and from USA tax.
+Compensation for teaching means payments to a nonresident alien professor, teacher, or researcher by a USA university or other accredited educational institution for teaching or research work at the institution.

-Graduated withholding of income tax usually applies to all wages, salaries, and other compensation for teaching and research paid by a U.S. educational institution during the period the nonresident alien is teaching or performing research at the institution.
-If a nonimmigrant alien is temporarily present in the United States on an F, J, M, or Q visa, no social security, Medicare, or FUTA (unemployment) taxes should be withheld or paid if the alien is performing services to carry out a purpose for which the alien was admitted to the United States.
+Graduated withholding of income tax usually applies to all wages, salaries, and other compensation for teaching and research paid by a USA educational institution during the period the nonresident alien is teaching or performing research at the institution.
+If a nonimmigrant alien is temporarily present in the USA on an F, J, M, or Q visa, no social security, Medicare, or FUTA (unemployment) taxes should be withheld or paid if the alien is performing services to carry out a purpose for which the alien was admitted to the USA.

-Under most tax treaties, compensation for teaching is exempt from U.S. tax and from withholding for a specified period of time when paid to a professor, teacher, or researcher who is a resident of the treaty country and not a citizen of the United States (see Table 2).
-The U.S. educational institution paying the compensation must report the amount of compensation paid each year on Form 1042-S. See Claiming exemption from withholding, discussed earlier under Treaty Benefits.
+Under most tax treaties, compensation for teaching is exempt from USA tax and from withholding for a specified period of time when paid to a professor, teacher, or researcher who is a resident of the treaty country and not a citizen of the USA (see Table 2).
+The USA educational institution paying the compensation must report the amount of compensation paid each year on Form 1042-S. See Claiming exemption from withholding, discussed earlier under Treaty Benefits.

 Compensation during training

-Wages, salaries, or other compensation paid to a nonresident alien student, trainee, or apprentice for labor or personal services performed in the United States are subject to graduated withholding.
-If a nonimmigrant alien student or trainee is present temporarily in the United States on an F, J, M, or Q visa and is performing services to carry out a purpose for which admitted to the United States, no social security, Medicare, or FUTA tax should be paid or withheld.
+Wages, salaries, or other compensation paid to a nonresident alien student, trainee, or apprentice for labor or personal services performed in the USA are subject to graduated withholding.
+If a nonimmigrant alien student or trainee is present temporarily in the USA on an F, J, M, or Q visa and is performing services to carry out a purpose for which admitted to the USA, no social security, Medicare, or FUTA tax should be paid or withheld.

-Many tax treaties provide an exemption from U.S. tax and from graduated withholding, on compensation paid to nonresident alien students or trainees during training for a limited period, up to a maximum dollar amount per year.
+Many tax treaties provide an exemption from USA tax and from graduated withholding, on compensation paid to nonresident alien students or trainees during training for a limited period, up to a maximum dollar amount per year.
 See Claiming exemption from withholding, discussed earlier under Treaty Benefits.
-In addition, some treaties provide an exemption from tax and withholding for compensation paid by the U.S. Government or its contractor to a nonresident alien student or trainee who is temporarily present in the United States as a participant in a program sponsored by the U.S. Government (see Table 2).
-However, a U.S. resident, the U.S. Government agency, or its contractor must report the amount of compensation on Form 1042-S.
+In addition, some treaties provide an exemption from tax and withholding for compensation paid by the USA Government or its contractor to a nonresident alien student or trainee who is temporarily present in the USA as a participant in a program sponsored by the USA Government (see Table 2).
+However, a USA resident, the USA Government agency, or its contractor must report the amount of compensation on Form 1042-S.